-1. The owner of the alarm system or subscriber of an alarm service shall be responsible for all preventable fire department responses resulting from

-- activation of a fire alarm system including those caused by tenants or any other occupant of the building or occupancy, except that fire alarm monitoring companies shall be responsible for their erroneous transmission of alarms and companies performing work on fire alarm or extinguishing systems shall be responsible when such work results in a fire department response. - 2.
-When a preventable fire department response to a fire alarm has occurred, the responsible party shall respond as directed by the fire department, within 30 5 business days, make a written report to the fire chief on forms provided by the fire department, stating the reasons for such alarm, and the corrective action taken to prevent recurrence and any supporting documentation. - 3.
-The fire code official's determination that a preventable fire department response has occurred shall be made in writing and shall constitute the final decision of the City.
+- A. The owner of the alarm system or subscriber of an alarm service shall be responsible for all preventable fire department responses resulting from activation of a fire alarm system including those caused by tenants or any other occupant of the building or occupancy, except that fire alarm monitoring companies shall be responsible for their erroneous transmission of alarms and companies performing work on fire alarm or extinguishing systems shall be responsible when such work results in a fire department response. - B. When a preventable fire department response to a fire alarm has occurred, the responsible party shall respond as directed by the fire department, within 5 business days, stating the reasons for such alarm, the corrective action taken to prevent recurrence and any supporting documentation. - C. The fire code official's determination that a preventable fire department response has occurred shall be made in writing and shall constitute the final decision of the City.
 Any person aggrieved by this determination may file an appeal with the Hearing Examiner within thirty (30) days.
-The Hearing Examiner shall have jurisdiction over such appeal in accordance with the provisions of Section 108 of the International Fire Code as now or hereafter amended in this chapter and BCC 1.18 as now or hereafter amended. - 23.11.903.2.11 International Fire Code Section 903.2.11 amended Specific building areas and hazards.
+The Hearing Examiner shall have jurisdiction over such appeal in accordance with the provisions of Section 108 of the International Fire Code as now or hereafter amended in this chapter and BCC 1.18 as now or hereafter amended.